software-mansion/react-native-screens/native-stack/README.md

 - `medium` - the view underneath will be dimmed only when detent level is `large`
 - `all` - the view underneath will be dimmed for any detent level

-In case `sheetAllowedDetents` prop is set to an array of numbers A, this prop can be set to an index of array A, indicating last detent level without dimming view underneath.
+In case `sheetAllowedDetents` prop is set to an array of numbers, this prop can be set to an index of that array, indicating last detent level without dimming view underneath.

 Defaults to `all`.